nadeemmehdi/the-key-assignment/NOTES.md

 - Saved posts use a single record per `(userId, postId)` with `deletedAt` soft delete semantics.
 Re-saving reactivates the existing row instead of creating a duplicate.
 - Feed and saved-list responses return `hasSaved` and `savesCount` from the backend so UI components stay presentation-focused.
 - Client strings live in a simple catalog with English and Spanish, including pluralized save-count labels.
+- Production deployment uses two separate Vercel projects: `web-server` and `web-client`.
+- The backend is exposed through a Vercel function entrypoint plus rewrites instead of a long-running custom Node server process.

 ## Trade-offs